EU mystified at how Cameron's renegotiation will happen

 Fundamental changes to the treaty of the kind that Cameron is hinting at would require support for what is known in EU parlance as a European Convention.

-Under EU rules, a simple majority of member states have to be in favor of calling a Convention, so at least 15 countries once Croatia has joined.
+Under EU rules, a simple majority of member states have to be in favour of calling a Convention, so at least 15 countries once Croatia has joined.
 That is the first hurdle and one Britain might not manage to clear.

-If there is a majority in favor of a convention, the EU would begin a long and complex legal and political process involving all member states, the European Parliament, national parliaments and the European Commission.
+If there is a majority in favour of a convention, the EU would begin a long and complex legal and political process involving all member states, the European Parliament, national parliaments and the European Commission.